Judge rejects broad outreach in U. of Michigan doctor case

 Anderson worked at Michigan from the mid-1960s through 2003.
 The university believes he assaulted male athletes during routine physicals and injury exams.
 It has expressed a willingness to compensate victims outside court with the help of a mediator.
 But at the same time the school is seeking to have lawsuits dismissed because too many years have passed.

 President Mark Schlissel has said the WilmerHale report will be released publicly and without prior review by the university.
+Hundreds of complaints were being investigated before the recent mailings.

 Roberts held a status conference Tuesday with lawyers who represent victims as well as lawyers from the Jones Day firm, who are defending the school.
 The plaintiffs’ attorneys objected to the recent wave of notices sent to alumni and former students.